ericmc21/doc_assistant_project/WRITEUP.md

 ## Architecture & Routing Decisions

-The assistant is built as a **LangGraph state graph** with five nodes that form a conditional pipeline per request:
+The assistant is built as a **LangGraph state graph** with five nodes that run in sequence per request:

 ```
 classify_intent → qa_agent          ┐